Show Menu

 Tapa samples for ”TEXTILIA LINNAEANA – Global 18th-century Textile Traditions & Trade„ are newly produced (2005) on Tonga using traditional methods.
 The dyeing substance for the two coloured fabric, was collected from the roots of the mangrove tree, which has been used for decorating fabrics on Tonga for hundreds of years.
 In the original editions of Sparrman’s books – 1802 and 1818 – the white fabric had been obtained on Tahiti, whereas the two coloured one had been produced on Tonga.
 (Photo: The IK Foundation, London).Tapa samples for ”TEXTILIA LINNAEANA – Global 18th-century Textile Traditions & Trade„ are newly produced (2005) on Tonga using traditional methods.
 The dyeing substance for the two coloured fabric, was collected from the roots of the mangrove tree, which has been used for decorating fabrics on Tonga for hundreds of years.
 In the original editions of Sparrman’s books – 1802 and 1818 – the white fabric had been obtained on Tahiti, whereas the two coloured one had been produced on Tonga.
 (Photo: The IK Foundation, London).

 SAMPLES OF TAPA CLOTH.
 Sparrman’s interest in bark cloth is further demonstrated in the parts of his journal which were only published many years after his voyage.
-To both those volumes fabric samples were attached with a descriptive note on their quality; the first of them consisted of an un-dyed thin Tapa of a neutral colour which had been brought back from Otaheiti [Tahiti].
-There he reiterated the process of how it was manufactured, pointing out that the stripes had been achieved through the beater’s treatment of the material.
-It was also noted that the textile could be washed with great care and that a long period in bleaching sunlight whitened the fabric.
+To both those volumes fabric samples were attached with a descriptive note on their quality; the first consisted of an undyed thin Tapa of a neutral colour which had been brought back from Otaheiti [Tahiti].
+There, he reiterated the process of how it was manufactured, pointing out that the stripes had been achieved through the beater’s treatment of the material.
+It was also noted that the textile could be washed with great care and that a long period of bleaching sunlight whitened the fabric.
 The other sample in the volume is both painted and varnished to a russet hue.
 Sparrman wrote: ‘The sample of cloth attached here is from the Friendly Islands [Tonga]’.
-The varnish, it was further noted, protected the cloth quite well against water, even when the islanders swam in the sea.
+It was further noted that the varnish protected the cloth quite well against water, even when the islanders swam in the sea.
 The material was by no means always russet in colour; black, brown or yellow in various patterns were also seen.
-Sparrman must therefore have brought at least two types of bark cloth back to Sweden in the year 1776.
+Therefore, Sparrman must have brought at least two types of bark cloth back to Sweden in 1776.

 Example of clothes made by local bark cloth, used by inhabitants at Ulietea [Raiatea] illustrated 1769 (with some Europeanisation).
 John Hawkesworth, ”An Account of the Voyages undertaken by the order of his present Majesty for making Discoveries in the Southern Hemisphere…„, vol. 2 plate 7. (‘Dancing at Ulietea’), London 1773.Example of clothes made by local bark cloth, used by inhabitants at Ulietea [Raiatea] illustrated 1769 (with some Europeanisation).
 John Hawkesworth, ”An Account of the Voyages undertaken by the order of his present Majesty for making Discoveries in the Southern Hemisphere…„, vol. 2 plate 7. (‘Dancing at Ulietea’), London 1773.